world-federation-of-advertisers/cross-media-measurement/docs/gke/duchy-deployment.md

 Encryption keys can be generated using the
 [Tinkey tool](https://github.com/google/tink/blob/master/docs/TINKEY.md).

 ### Q2.
+What if the secret or configuration files need to be updated?

+Modify the Kustomization directory and re-apply it.

-How to test if the duchy is working properly?
+### Q3.
+How to test if the Duchy is working properly?

 Follow the
 ["How to complete multi-cluster correctnessTest on GKE"](correctness-test.md)